Baskar-t/baskar-t.github.io/_posts/2021-08-09-Project#1-Face_mask_classifier.md

 ---

-# Face Mask Dectection using Machine Learning and Deep Learning

 Construct a CNN model to detect if a person is wearing a face mask or not with your webcam or mobile camera.